VladislavSMI/10_FrontEnd_Meetups_NET_React/readme.md

 - **VPC Setup**: The application runs in a custom **VPC** with a public subnet for EC2 instances and a private subnet for the database.
 Security groups are configured to control traffic to and from these resources.
 - **Security Groups**: EC2 instances are protected by security groups, allowing only traffic from the ALB and blocking all other public traffic.
 - **IAM Roles**: Appropriate IAM roles and policies are assigned to ensure secure access to AWS resources.
 - **Least Privilege Access**: IAM policies follow the principle of **least privilege**, granting only the permissions necessary for each component to function properly.
-For example, the EC2 instance role includes permissions to interact with **SSM** for deployment automation, but nothing more.
+For example, the EC2 instance role includes permissions to interact with **SSM** for deployment automation.

 ## Docker and CI/CD